Found a great campsite but it doesn't have any washing facilities? Don't worry, we show you what you need.

 So, how can you go camping with no washing facilities?

-This is not something that’s specific to the COVID-19 lockdown.
-There are plenty of excellent back-to-basics campsites in stunning locations that don’t have washing facilities.
+Plenty of excellent back-to-basics campsites in stunning locations don't have washing facilities.
 Or, if they do, the washing facilities may be far away.

 You need water at your tent, and a large water carrier with a tap is essential.